Table of Contents

 Establishment and Headquarters

-The NDB was officially launched during the 6th BRICS Summit in Fortaleza, Brazil, in 2014.
-The bank’s headquarters is located in Shanghai, China.
+The New Development Bank (NDB) was officially launched during the 6th BRICS Summit in Fortaleza, Brazil, in 2014.
+The bank’s headquarters are located in Shanghai, China.
 This initiative reflected the collective vision of the BRICS countries to foster economic growth and development within their regions and other emerging economies globally.

 - Brazil